Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Students should be able to:

-Give definitions of the levels of organization of living things and characterize the processes of life at each of them;
+Define the levels of organization of living things and characterize the life processes at each of them;

 Characterize the properties of living systems;

-Explain how the properties of living things manifest themselves at each level of the organization;
+Explain how the properties of living things manifest themselves at each level of organization;

-Give a brief description of the artificial and natural systems of classification of living organisms;
+Provide a brief description of the artificial and natural classification systems of living organisms;

 Explain why organisms are classified into different systematic groups.

-To evaluate the significance of the evolutionary theory of J. B. Lamarck for the development of biology;
+Assess the significance of J. B. Lamarck’s evolutionary theory for the development of biology;

-To characterize the prerequisites for the emergence of the evolutionary theory of Charles Darwin;
+Characterize the prerequisites for the emergence of Charles Darwin’s evolutionary theory;

 Define the concepts of “species” and “population”;